 13. Winterize Garage Door Windows

-If your garage door has windows, there are winterizing kits for sale that have materials used to cover the windows to help keep the cold out.
+If your garage door has windows, there are winterizing kits for sale that have materials used to cover the windows to help keep the heat in your garage.

 14. Insulate Pipes